eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 ---

-It's March 2020 and the stock market is taking a nose dive (pictured above on the right) due to the Covid-19 pandemic.
+It's March 2020 and the stock market is taking a nosedive (pictured above on the right) due to the Covid-19 pandemic.
 My digital bank [Revolut](https://revolut.com/referral/eusebi8t3!ASO) adds the ability to buy stocks.
 That's when I got into stocks and the investing mindset.
 But the best of all of this has been understanding personal finance and taking it more seriously.